Finkel's replica of Babylonian ark: Gilgamesh tablets

 In 2009. the Deputy Keeper of the Middle East at the British Museum, Irving Finkel, made a study of a cuneiform tablet from 1750 BCE that contained a flood narrative similar to that of the story of Noah's Ark.
 The fact that these versions of the Flood Story precede the Biblical version with the one God and Noah by a thousand years caused a sensation in 1872 when British Museum Assyriologist George Smith announced he had found the first cuneiform account of the Great Flood.
 Dr. Finkel first encountered a recently discovered small cuneiform tablet in 1985, which was one of several pieces brought to the British Museum for expert assessment.
 Several versions of the Epic of Gilgamesh were already known.
 The earliest surviving tablets date to the 18th century BCE and are named after its hero, Atra-Hasis.
 Finkel was able to read the clean first verses of the tablet, famous among Assyriologists as the opening lines of the Atra-Hasis Flood Story.
 He was unable to gain access to translate the whole tablet until 2009.

 Sixty lines of the Ark Tablet go into great detail on the design of the boat and the materials, including sufficient details of its dimensions and construction to enable a copy to be attempted.
 The tablet describes essentially a very large coracle or kuphar, made of rope on a wooden frame.
 The design was effectively a very large scale version of coracles used until the mid-twentieth century in Iraq.
 However, the quantities specified were enormous.
 In Ancient Mesopotamian units of measurement, the tablet described a boat with the area of 1 field, sides 1 nindan high, and requiring 14,430 sutu of palm fibre rope for its construction.
-That is enough palm-fibre rope, wooden ribs and stanchions to build a coracle 3,600 square meters in area, almost two-thirds the size of a soccer field, with walls six metres high.
+That is enough palm-fibre rope, wooden ribs and stanchions to build a coracle 3,600 m2 in area, almost two-thirds the size of a soccer field, with walls 6 m high.
 If the amount of rope described were laid out in a single line, it would be 500 km long.
 Because the hull was to be made of fibrous rope, bitumen was specified in the tablet to waterproof the boat.